solita/solita.github.com/_posts/2015-08-07-open-train-data.md

 excerpt: Thoughts on how we designed and implemented the Open Rail Data RESTful API.
 ---

 This past winter we worked together with the [Finnish Transport Agency (FTA)](http://portal.liikennevirasto.fi/sivu/www/e/) to release railway traffic data into the wild.
-The resulting Open Data API can be found [here](http://rata.digitraffic.fi/).
+The resulting open data API can be found [here](http://rata.digitraffic.fi/).
 I feel the project was a moderate success for all parties involved, so I thought I'd share some thoughts.

 ## Background